fahygao/fun-projects/README.md

 # fun-projects
-Here is a collection of projects that I have created.

-# Kasheesh_challenge
 This repository includes my startup projects about Chinese Slang words
 - [1.
 Project 1 - Basic Search ](#1-Project 1---Basic-Search)